-The Most Authentic Total War Games20 Aug 2019 2
+The Most Authentic Total War Games19 Nov 2019 2

-Forget about the best Total War game, or even the fact that the next Total War Saga game might be set during the Trojan war - which game is the most authentic?
-Which games capture the essence and history of the time the best?
-Nobody’s gonna pretend that the series is a paragon of historical accuracy.
-We all know they take several hundred liberties with their subject matter, placing fun above absolute veracity, and often ignore history in name of spectacle.
+Forget about the best Total War game, which game is the most authentic?
+Which game captures the essence and history of the time the best?
+Nobody’s going to pretend that the series is a paragon of historical accuracy.
+We all know they take several hundred liberties with their chosen subjects, placing fun above veracity, preferring the spectacle before history.

-However, the final product is usually always an enjoyable and stunning take on history that manages to capture the feel of the depicted era.
+But the final product is always (usually) an enjoyable and stunning take on history that manages to capture the feel of the depicted era.
 Total War gives you a setting, then allows you to do whatever you want within that setting.
 That unique mix of campaign turn-based logistics and real time tactical battles with epic visuals is something so far unparalleled.

 Total War: ATTILA